videovillage/RED-Conversion-LUTs/README.md

 A collection of reverse-engineered REDgammaX LUTs for the public.

-Want a ZIP file with Resolve 1D and 3D LUTs from the latest release?
+Want a ZIP file with forward and reverse Resolve 1D and 3D LUTs from the latest release?
 [Download it here](../../releases/download/1.0/RED_Conversion_LUTs_v1.0.zip).

 ## Why?